-Each page is rasterized to grayscale—text search and fillable forms are not preserved.
-Keep your original color PDF.
-Processing runs locally; files are not uploaded.
+Each page is rasterized with PDF.js using ITU-R BT.601 luminance (or 1-bit threshold), then rebuilt with pdf-lib.
+Text search and fillable forms are not preserved—keep your original color PDF.
+Files are not uploaded.

-PDF to Grayscale — Black & White Converter
+Convert PDF to Black & White — Grayscale Online (No Upload)

 What is a PDF to grayscale converter?